epixjava/op1REpackerGUI/README.md

 # Intro

-Welcome to op1REpacker!
+Introducing op1REpackerGUI!
 This is a gui version of the op1repacker command line tool from op1hacks github with some added extras.

 ![OP1REGUI](https://github.com/epixjava/op1REpackerGUI/blob/main/assets/op1REGUI.png)